BendingBender/cordova-plugin-android-fingerprint-auth/README.md

 This plugin will open a native dialog fragment prompting the user to authenticate using their fingerprint.
 If the device has a secure lockscreen (pattern, PIN, or password), the user may opt to authenticate using that method as a backup.

+Changes by Kilian:
+* onCancel returns successfully with data instead of returing an error
+* removed backup functionality

 #Screenshots
 ###Fingerprint Auth Dialog###
 ![Fingerprint Auth Dialog](screenshots/fp_auth_dialog.jpg) | ![Fingerprint Auth Dialog Success](screenshots/fp_auth_dialog_success.png) | ![Fingerprint Auth Dialog Fail](screenshots/fp_auth_dialog_fail.jpg) | ![Fingerprint Auth Dialog Too Many](screenshots/fp_auth_dialog_too_many.jpg) | ![Fingerprint Auth Dialog No Backup](screenshots/fp_auth_dialog_no_backup.jpg) | ![Fingerprint Auth Dialog No Backup](screenshots/fp_auth_dialog_longer.png)